Zsombijatek/dotnet-hash-bruteforcer/README.md

 # <span style="color:#e6a40b">.NET Hash Bruteforcer</span>

-> A project to excercise and solve new problems that are found along the way of making the application.
+> <span style="font-size: 15px">A project to excercise and solve new problems that are found along the way of making the application.</span>

 ## <span style="color:#3ca11d">1.
 Description of the program</span>